Francis Nii Yartey: Honours

-In 2000, Yartey was awarded the Grand Medal (Civil Division) in 2000 for his contribution to the development of dance in the country.
+In 2000, Yartey was awarded the Grand Medal (Civil Division) for his contribution to the development of dance in his beloved country Ghana.

 Notable works

 Between 1999 and 2008, he choreographed the opening and closing ceremonies of international football tournaments that Ghana hosted.
 This includes the 2008 African Cup of Nations.

 Death

 Yartey died in India while on tour with a group of dancers.